Tāwhiao: Connection to Mormonism

 The Church of Jesus Christ of Latter-day Saints (LDS Church) was active in New Zealand from 1867.
 In the 1880s, a Wairarapa newspaper quoted Tāwhiao as claiming a belief in Mormonism: "I was some time ago converted to a belief in the Mormon faith, and I now altogether hold to it.
 My people in the North are believers also in Mormonism, and it is my wish that all the Maori should be of that faith."

-Although the LDS Church has no record of Tāwhiao being baptized, other Māori joined the church based on a prophecy they claimed Tāwhiao made in the 1860s—that messengers of God would come from over the Sea of Kiwa (the Pacific Ocean), traveling in pairs and teaching the Māori people in their own language.
+Although the LDS Church has no record of Tāwhiao being baptized, other Māori joined the church based on a prophecy they claimed Tāwhiao made in the 1860s—that messengers of God would come from over the Sea of Kiwa (the Pacific Ocean), travelling in pairs and teaching the Māori people in their own language.
 When some who heard Tāwhiao's prophecy observed pairs of Mormon missionaries from the United States teaching in Māori language, they immediately accepted Mormonism.

 It was also claimed by some Māori converts that Tāwhiao accurately predicted the site of the LDS Church's Hamilton New Zealand Temple, which was built in 1958.

 There is little direct contemporary evidence of Tāwhiao being a convert to Mormonism.
-The widely published accounts of his tangihanga make no mention of Mormonism but speak instead of native priests. or Tohunga.
+The widely published accounts of his tangihanga make no mention of Mormonism but speak instead of native priests. or tohunga.
 What is beyond doubt, however, is that he and other Māori leaders of the time did meet with Mormon missionaries.